Meyer Burger Initiates Operations at 2GW Solar Manufacturing Plant in Arizona

 Credit: Meyer Burger

-Swiss (PV) manufacturer has confirmed the commencement of operations at its latest manufacturing facility, a 2-gigawatt (GW) plant in Goodyear, .
-Originally conceived as a 1.5GW annual manufacturing facility, Meyer Burger has opted to expand its solar module production capacity to meet growing demand.
+Swiss photovoltaic (PV) manufacturer has confirmed the commencement of operations at its latest manufacturing facility, a 2-gigawatt (GW) plant in Goodyear, .
+Originally conceived as a 1.5GW annual manufacturing facility, Meyer Burger has opted to expand its module production capacity to meet growing demand.

 The company has started receiving shipments of equipment and tools for the facility, which, upon completion of expansion later this year, is expected to employ 630 people.
 Meyer Burger is actively recruiting staff for various roles at the plant.